madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/firewall_setup.md

 ## Overview

-In this section, you create a Firewall Rule within Google Cloud Console to expose TCP port 15672.
+In this section, you create a firewall rule in Google Cloud to allow access to the RabbitMQ management interface on TCP port 15672.

+Before creating the virtual machine, you need to configure a firewall rule to allow access to the RabbitMQ management interface on TCP port 15672.

 {{% notice Note %}}
 For support on GCP setup, see the Learning Path [Getting started with Google Cloud Platform](/learning-paths/servers-and-cloud-computing/csp/google/).
 {{% /notice %}}

-## Create a Firewall Rule in GCP
+## Create a firewall rule in GCP

-To expose TCP port 15672, create a firewall rule.

 Navigate to the [Google Cloud Console](https://console.cloud.google.com/), go to **VPC Network > Firewall**, and select **Create firewall rule**.

 ![Create a firewall rule](images/firewall-rule.png "Create a firewall rule")

 Next, create the firewall rule that exposes TCP port 15672.
 Set the **Name** of the new rule to "allow-tcp-15672".
-Select your network that you intend to bind to your VM (default is "autoscaling-net" but your organization might have others).
+Select your network that you intend to bind to your VM (default is "autoscaling-net", but your organization might have others).

 Set **Direction of traffic** to "Ingress".
 Set **Allow on match** to "Allow" and **Targets** to "Specified target tags".
 Enter "allow-tcp-15672" in the **Target tags** text field.
 Set **Source IPv4 ranges** to "0.0.0.0/0".